-To best prepare for and care for our community during this time, and to protect patients and staff, Anna Jaques has initiated emergency measures related to COVID-19.
-Efforts are aimed at adhering to social distancing recommendations; to protect patients and staff; and to help us preserve supplies, including personal protective equipment.
+To best care for our community during this time, and to protect patients and staff, Anna Jaques has initiated emergency measures related to COVID-19.
+Efforts are aimed at adhering to social distancing recommendations and to protect patients and staff.

 If You are Experiencing Symptoms of COVID-19